 The involved monetary values for these two crimes include:

 - Petty Theft involves taking property worth $950 or less

 - Grand Theft involves taking property worth more than $950

 In California, burglary is defined as entering a location, such as the following places with the intention to commit theft or a felony:

 California recognizes two forms of burglary.
 A burglary involving a residence, which is often called home invasion, is penalized more harshly as a first-degree burglary.
 Burglaries committed with explosives are also considered first-degree burglaries.
 Other burglaries are second-degree charges.

 Robbery is an entirely different offense and involves taking another’s property using fear or force.
 In California, robbery is always a felony.
 Depending on the circumstances, a robbery can be a first-degree or second-degree charge.

 Do not assume the prosecutors already have an airtight case against you.
 Instead, choose a skilled Auburn criminal defense attorney to fight for your rights and help you achieve the best possible results.

 Get more than seven decades of criminal defense experience on your side.
-Call our offices today to request a free case evaluation.
+Call our burglary defense lawyer today to request a free case evaluation.